 Turkey is one of the leading jewelry producers in the world and part of what defines Turkey as a world destination for jewelry is its ancient relationship with sterling silver and the artisan jewellers and silversmiths who work with it.

-This rich and ancient relationship has always been at the heart of the culture in what is now the Republic of Turkey, with many rulers of the Ottoman Empire patronising guild members and craftsmen called the Ehl-i Hiref.
-These craftsmen made not only silver jewellery, but other silverware such as silver trays, bowls and decorative boxes.
+This rich and ancient relationship has always been at the heart of the culture in what is now the Republic of Turkey, with many rulers of the Ottoman Empire patronizing guild members and craftsmen called the Ehl-i Hiref.
+These craftsmen made not only silver jewelry, but other silverware such as silver trays, bowls and decorative boxes.
 It was part of the imperial policy to discover lands that were abundant in silver and other precious metals to fuel this love and passion of truly beautiful decorative objects.

 You can see silverware and jewellery from all parts of this land’s history all the way through to the modern day.
 The collection of silver at the Topkapi Palace Museum is comprised of 2,000 silver objects on display from as early as the 16th century.
 Many of these were inherited from the Ottoman Treasury but were also gifts presented to the Sultans.
 The oldest item in the collection is a round tray marked with the signature of Sultan Suleiman the Magnificent – made infamous in pop culture by the world renowned show The Magnificent Century.
 If you’re looking for modern designs you can walk through the famous jewelry districts of Istanbul and in various centers of jewelry across Anatolia to see contemporary jewellery designs and metal work.